-Even a very slight turn away from the camera with the lower part of your body and then turn the top half of your body toward the camera helps to make you look less wide.
+Even a very slight turn away from the camera with the lower part of your body and then turning the top half of your body toward the camera helps make you look less wide.

-Posture is very important all the time but especially when you are being photographed.
+Posture is essential all the time but especially when you are being photographed.
 Stand tall with your head erect and your neck long with your shoulders back.
 Try not to sink into your shoulders.
 This makes you look insecure and also larger.
-Whatever is closest to the camera looks largest so the best angle is when the photographer stands a few feet away from you and holds the camera about chest high.
-When you are part of a group shot, make certain you are standing next to the people who are about the same size as you.
+Whatever is closest to the camera looks largest, so the best angle is when the photographer stands a few feet away from you and holds the camera about chest high.
+When you are part of a group shot, make sure you are standing next to the people who are about the same size as you.

-The look for today is one that I wore to have lunch with Mr. Mickey on a very hot Sunday afternoon.
-The top was sent to me by Covered Perfectly.
+I wore this to have lunch with Mr. Mickey on a sweltering Sunday afternoon.
+The was a gift from Covered Perfectly.
 I love the soft flowing bell sleeves and V-neck.
 The banded hemline defines my waist a little and keeps me from looking like I am wearing a tent.
 Us busty gals have to think about that when we wear shorter tops.
 The white ankle jeans are by Chico’s.
 The metallic sandals are by Sofft Shoes via Dillard’s.
 The bag is by Michael Kors.
-The necklace is from French Kande but I switched the pendant from this necklace onto another of their chains to change the look of it.
+The necklace is from French Kande, but I switched the pendant from this necklace onto another of their chains to change the look.

 When you shop with Covered Perfectly, tell them I sent you to get a 20% discount on up to two items.
 Use the discount code FNF20 when you check out.
 There are many great styles to choose from, and the discount will apply on up to two items; after that, you can take advantage of the buy 2 get 1 FREE special.